 Yesterday, we got an eyeful of NVIDIA's new Tegra 4 and Tegra 4i, along with the Phoenix, NVIDIA's nifty reference device.
 The benchmarks were quite impressive compared to current-generation processors, but all we got to see in terms of gaming performance was a brief demo of Real Boxing.

 In a video posted today to NVIDIA's YouTube channel, the chip maker shows off a "Tegra 4 enhanced Zombie Driver," side by side with the same game running on a "non-Tegra 4" device.
-The difference (as with many Tegra-enhanced games) is night and day.
-The video puts on full display Tegra's dynamic shadows and lighting, textural enhancements, and overall finesse.
 Read More

 Epson announced today that the Moverio BT-100, the first Android-powered see-through wearable display, is now available from the Epson store.